Jennivarl/greybox/README.md

 The second was letting the deterministic cleaner strip an attack and then asking the model to judge the sanitized leftovers.
 A white-on-white injection was removed, the model was handed pristine text, correctly answered that it saw no injection, and the contract returned a clean verdict on an obviously tampered document.
 The strongest evidence the contract had was collected into `removed_items` and then ignored.
 Removals that prove concealment now decide the verdict before any model is consulted.

 Both bugs survived a test suite that checked each stage in isolation, because neither stage was individually wrong. `test/test_screening.py` exercises the whole pipeline instead, and would have caught both on the first run.

+A third mistake needed the live network to surface, and no test could have caught it.
+A leaked canary used to set `injection_detected`, on the reasoning that an untrustworthy screener should fail closed.
+That is defensible in principle and every unit test agreed with it.
+Then it ran on Bradbury, where the validator models obey the planted instruction often enough that clean invoices came back marked as attacks.
+The logic was sound and the outcome was useless, because a verdict that is almost always true carries no information, and the caller could not distinguish "this document attacked me" from "my screener is gullible".
+Two facts needed two fields.
+The lesson generalises past this contract: a fail-closed rule is only as good as the base rate of the thing it fails closed on, and that base rate is a property of the live validator fleet rather than anything visible in the source.

 ## Requirements